75 Comments

 Yes, remember the 'shy Trump supporter" who wouldn't tell pollsters they were supporting Trump, but in the privacy of the voting booth pulled the lever for him?
 Leaving aside the fact that there's a very convincing case to be made that this demographic never actually existed,¹ I wonder if the reverse isn't happening now, resulting in exaggerations of his level of de facto support.

-Meaning, there are people telling pollsters they support Trump out of tribalism--or even fear (I think some of the distortions when polling populations living under authoritarian regimes probably already exist here), but in the privacy of that polling booth won't actually vote for him (may indeed already have decided they won't) or won't show up at all.
+Meaning, there are people telling pollsters they support Trump out of tribalism--or even fear (I think some of the distortions that occur when polling populations who are living under authoritarian regimes probably already exist here), but in the privacy of that polling booth won't actually be able to bring themselves to vote for him (may indeed already have decided they won't) or won't show up at all.

 In light of this, Simon, I wonder if it isn't time for a new metric‐‐call it "effective support' or "electoral support"--that combines/merges approval ratings with enthusiasm (using polls where the latter includes both party members and leaners on either side).
-I'm guessing to some extent that's what "likely voter" polls do, but to me, while those might be more accurate (or not) than "registered" or "all," they normalize unconstitutional voter suppression by baking it into the results.
+I'm guessing to some extent that's what "likely voter" polls are supposed to do, but while those might be more accurate (or not) than "registered" or "all," i feel they normalize unconstitutional voter suppression by baking it into the results.

 By contrast, it seems to me that combining preference with enthusiasm would allow us to identify cases of particularly egregious voter suppression (unconstitutional in *all* its many forms) and more effectively challenge the legitimacy of elections won in this way.
-The 14th, as you know, not only forecloses basically all forms of weaselry used to claim there was no actual suppression when there was, and prescribes pretty Old Testament penalties for states that engage in or indulge it.
+The 14th, as you know, not only defines suppression with sweeping breadth and forecloses basically all forms of weaselry used to claim there was no actual suppression when there was, but also prescribes pretty Old Testament penalties for states that engage in or indulge it.

-I feel it ought to be foundational principle of a democracy movement should be to demand it be enforced as written, especially given the fact that we make registration harder than every country in the world except Belize, Burundi, and the Bahamas (Harvard), and this accounts for virtually all the difference in turnout in our country vs the rest of the world.
+I feel a foundational principle of any pro-democracy movement should be to demand it be enforced as written, especially given the fact that we make registration harder than every country in the world except Belize, Burundi, and the Bahamas (according to Harvard), and this accounts for virtually all the difference between turnout in our country and the rest of the world.

 What would happen if the poll showing the divorce in the Republican Party broke it down even further?
 (TY to Rick Wilson for calling it a divorce.)
 Add in current and former military.
 Because at this point, my sympathy and empathy only extend so far if those who voted for this ish are killed in Iran.